top of page

 About John M. Bell ...

 John is an artist and teacher who lives in Augusta County, Virginia.
 Now retired after 29 years as an art professor at Blue Ridge Community College, John taught classes in drawing, painting, design, and art appreciation.
-His paintings (in oil and acrylic) depict both the natural and the man-made world.
-Recent works have been inspired by travels in Scotland and western Ireland, his home environment in rural Shenandoah Valley, and his love of motorcycling.

 John earned his Master of Fine Arts (Painting and Drawing) from James Madison University and Bachelor of Arts in Studio Art from Indiana University of Pennsylvania (which included studies in Lucca, Italy).